-- 1 Eyelet punch - When using the eyelet punch, place thick paper or some other protective sheet under the fabric before punching the hole in the fabric.
+- 1) Eyelet punch - When using the eyelet punch, place thick paper or some other protective sheet under the fabric before punching the hole in the fabric.

-• When opening the buttonhole with the seam ripper, do not place your hands in the cutting path, otherwise injuries may result if the seam ripper slips.
-Do not use the seam ripper in any other way than how it is intended.
+When opening the buttonhole with the seam ripper, do not place your hands in the cutting direction, otherwise injuries may result if the seam ripper slips.